 What to Do If You Already Have an Undergrad Degree

 Time for the next level?
-Of course, there's always the vaulted (and rightly so) MFA- Master's in Fine Arts with a creative designation.
+Of course, there's always the vaunted Master's in Fine Arts (MFA) with a creative designation.
 But, if your writing doesn't lean that way, you still have grad level choices.